 - 1. [optional] The parameters of the Linux kernel.
 Separate multiple parameters with spaces. - For example, to be able to select a display mode for the bootable Acronis Disk Director each time the media starts, type: vga=ask - For a list of parameters, see Kernel parameters (p.
-66). - 2.
+52). - 2.
 The Acronis bootable components to be placed on the media: - Acronis Disk Director - Bootable version of the product that has almost the same functionality as in the Acronis Disk Director for Windows operating systems see Working under bootable media (p.
-68) for details. - 3. [optional] The timeout interval for the boot menu plus the component that will automatically start on timeout. - If not configured, the Acronis loader waits for someone to select whether to boot the operating system (if present) or the Acronis component. - If you set, say, 10 sec., Acronis Disk Director will launch 10 seconds after the menu is displayed. - 4.
+55) for details. - 3. [optional] The timeout interval for the boot menu plus the component that will automatically start on timeout. - If not configured, the Acronis loader waits for someone to select whether to boot the operating system (if present) or the Acronis component. - If you set, say, 10 sec., Acronis Disk Director will launch 10 seconds after the menu is displayed. - 4.
 The type of media to create.
-You can: - create CD, DVD or other bootable media such as removable USB flash drives if the hardware BIOS allows for boot from such media - build an ISO image of a bootable disc to burn it later on to a blank disc - upload the selected components to Acronis PXE Server - 5.
-Path to the media ISO file or the name or IP and credentials for PXE.
+You can: - create CD, DVD or other bootable media such as removable USB flash drives if the hardware BIOS allows for boot from such media - build an ISO image of a bootable disc to burn it later on to a blank disc - 5.
+Path to the media ISO file.